learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Added a small hover effect to the left-side tabs in the fruitsalad theme
 - Added a `robots.txt <https://en.wikipedia.org/wiki/Robots.txt>`_ file to prevent various AI bot crawlers from accessing the website
 - Replaced the very specific "Planned Purchases" help text in the class registration form with much more generic help text (which can still be changed using the 'teacherreg_help_text_purchase_requests' tag)
+- Improved the error messages when trying to access a custom form module during student/teacher registration that isn't properly configured

 Minor bug fixes
 ~~~~~~~~~~~~~~~